New Resource

 Adjust Video and Output Settings

-Step 4: Click Start Processing and wait — Once all settings are configured, click the Start Processing button to convert your videos from 480P to 1080P.
+Step 4: Click Start Processing and wait.
+Once all settings are configured, AVCLabs will convert your videos from 480P to 1080P.

-UniFab and AVCLabs both work for 480p → 1080p, but the trade-offs are different.
-UniFab leans on deep neural networks plus multi-frame analysis for texture reconstruction and artifact reduction, which produces a cleaner, more consistent 1080p output from low-resolution sources — especially on anime and animation, where Kairo cleans up linework that AVCLabs' general model tends to soften.
+Both work, but the trade-offs differ.
+UniFab leans on deep neural networks plus multi-frame analysis for texture reconstruction and artifact reduction, which produces a cleaner, more consistent 1080p output from low-resolution sources — especially on anime, where Kairo cleans up linework that AVCLabs' general model tends to soften.
 AVCLabs is more flexible on per-shot tuning (brightness, contrast, saturation) but its trial cap of three videos limits how much you can evaluate before paying.

 unifab animation model vs avclabs anime